New wolf killing laws trigger push to revive US protections

 “It wasn't to reduce them to zero, it was to reduce them to a sustainable level,” said Greg Lemon with Montana Fish, Wildlife and Parks.
 “We've got the track record and the statutory framework to ensure they are managed to that sustainable level.”

+Montana U.S. Sen. Jon Tester, who offered the 2011 legislation that put wolves under state control, declined to comment directly on the new laws but said science needs to drive decisions on wolves.

+"It is up to state officials in Montana to continue to ensure that population numbers remain adequate so wolves don’t get relisted,” the Democratic lawmaker said in a statement.

-In Idaho, hunting rules were incrementally loosened over the past decade without causing a huge spike in the number of wolves killed, said Idaho Fish and Game spokesperson Roger Phillips.
+In Idaho, hunting rules already had been incrementally loosened over the past decade without causing a huge spike in the number of wolves killed, said Idaho Fish and Game spokesperson Roger Phillips.
 Hunters and trappers killed about 500 wolves in the state in 2020.

 Idaho officials will be able to closely track how many are killed under the new rules through a mandatory reporting system.
 However, if problems emerge, any changes would have to be made by lawmakers after they took away wolf management decisions from state wildlife commissioners, Phillips said.

 The Fish and Wildlife Service has long contended it’s not necessary for wolves to be in every place they once inhabited to be considered recovered.
-The agency did not immediately answer questions from The Associated press about Wednesday's petition.
-The agency has 90 days to decide if protections may be warranted, but has not always met that deadline with previous petitions.
+Spokesperson Vanessa Kauffman would not say if federal officials were looking at the new laws.
+The agency has 90 days to decide if protections may be warranted, but has not always met deadlines with previous petitions.

 Wolves were wiped out across most of the U.S. by the 1930s under government-sponsored poisoning and trapping campaigns.
 They were reintroduced from Canada into the Northern Rockies in the 1990s and expanded over the past two decades into parts of Oregon, Washington and California.